 A Society of Firsts

-Right from the start, when we became the first member-based photographic society in South Africa, CTPS has been a “Society of Firsts”.
-Most recently, we came first in the 2016 Western Cape inter-club competition.
+Right from the start, in 1890, when we became the first member-based photographic society in South Africa, CTPS has been a “Society of Firsts”.
+CTPS not only came first overall in the 2016 Western Cape competition, in which eleven clubs competed, but we also came first in the print section of the competition.
 We’re also the first to publish a book about our history and the first Western Cape Photographic club to be awarded a PSSA medal for Service to Photography as well as a Certificate of Excellence for organising salons.

 Pat Scott welcomes PSSA president Francois Rousseau to the CTPS 125-year birthday party in 2015 with Nicol du Toit looking on.
 Photo Nelle du Toit.